AnamariaGM/AWS-EKS-Smart-Home-Services-Deployment/README.md

 You might want to verify that `kubectl` can connect - try something like `kubectl get services` or `kubectl get nodes`

+📷 - Remember to take a screenshot for your solutions file

 ### Deploying a container

 Now let's try deploying a container and seeing if you can access it.